Santa Marian Kamalen

 Santa Marian Kamalen also known as Our Lady of Camarin and informally known as Dulce Nombre (English: Sweet Name) is a title of the Blessed Virgin Mary associated with a carved molave wood and ivory image venerated by the Roman Catholic faithful in Guam as their Patroness.
+Santa Marian Kamalen is the patron saint of Guam, and the Mariana Islands.

 The image is known to have escaped the Japanese war and bombing of Guam on 8 December 1941, the Feast of the Immaculate Conception.
 It is permanently enshrined at the Minor Basilica of the Most Sweet Name of Mary.

 History

-Pious legends claim that the image was brought by Spaniards through the Galleon ship Nuestra Señora del Pilar de Zaragoza y Santiago which was shipwrecked on 2 June 1690 at the Cocos Island of Guam.
+Although its origins are unknown, pious legends claim that the image was brought by Spaniards through the Galleon ship Nuestra Señora del Pilar de Zaragoza y Santiago which was shipwrecked on 2 June 1690 at the Cocos Island of Guam.
 The image is thought to have been enshrined on the ship by its sailors.

 One account of its discovery holds that a fisherman found the statue along the shore of Merizo.
-He saw the image accompanied by crabs with votive candles, later interpreted as miraculous by indigenous people in the area.
+He saw the image accompanied by two crabs with votive candles, later interpreted as miraculous by indigenous people in the area.
 The image later gained the title of Kamalen, literally Barracks due to the image being stored in a nearby infantry compound after it was found by the fisherman.